 The road to reach today’s conclusion has been bumpy, but at each stage your team has supported and guided us through the issues and we have reached a very satisfactory outcome to the benefit of customers, staff, all creditors and shareholders.

-Closing Down a Limited Company
+Closing Down a Limited Company with Debts

 If the company’s in debt and is no longer viable, the best option is to put the company into Creditors Voluntary Liquidation (CVL).
 Creditors will need to approve proposals and appoint a liquidator.